phpthinktank/blast-orm/README.md

 ### Using Composer

-Plates is available on [Packagist](https://packagist.org/packages/blast/orm) and can be installed using [Composer](https://getcomposer.org/).
+Blast ORM is available on [Packagist](https://packagist.org/packages/blast/orm) and can be installed using [Composer](https://getcomposer.org/).
 This can be done by running the following command or by updating your `composer.json` file.

 ```bash
 composer require blast/orm